HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/running_fits/running_analytic.rst

 theory prediction vector, :math:`f(\theta)`.

 Effectively, the analytic fit is treated as a "bayesian fit", where the priors of the parameters are used to compute the evidence analytically.
 See :ref:`this section <th_analytic_fits>` for an overview of the theoretical background of the analytic fit methodology, as well as details on when it might be appropriate to run an analytic fit.

-In this section, we will provide an example that was implemented in the work presented in Ref. :cite:alp:`Costantini:2025wxp`.
+In this tutorial, we will provide an example that was implemented in the work presented in Ref. :cite:alp:`Costantini:2025wxp`.